Elite track and field athletes in the United States have multiple avenues through which to obtain funding and other types of support.

 - Women’s Sports Foundation Grants

-- For the latest announcements about upcoming funding opportunities, CLICK HERE.
+- For the latest announcements about upcoming funding opportunities, CLICK HERE or check the Calendar for application deadlines.

 High Performance Plan